Policy Paper

 Biodiversity: Act Now for Nature and Humanity

-Only if healthy ecosystems provide services essential for survival sustainably in a sustainable manner can also humans live healthy lives.
+Only if healthy ecosystems sustainably provide services that are essential for survival can humans also live healthy lives.
 This requires successful climate protection and biodiversity conservation.

 Overview